 Hyper-V is a hypervisor (or virtualization server) created by Microsoft that is available :

-Important : although virtualization of Hyper-V is often not possible, there is a method to virtualize it seamlessly with VMware Workstation.
+Important : although virtualization of Hyper-V is not always possible, there is a method to virtualize it seamlessly with VMware Workstation.

-As explained previously, it's often impossible to virtualize Hyper-V with virtualization software.
+As explained previously, it's not always possible to virtualize Hyper-V with virtualization software.

 Although this can be done by following our technique mentioned above.

 So, you will need :